ncnhatanh96/PythonApplicant/README.md

 Usage
 -----------------
-We can use this in 2 ways:

 From the main directory of PythonApplicant run:
-- Use start script, but this just can use to test 1000 post requests and get all applicants because of some limitations:
+- Use start script to deploy with docker compose, test 1000 post requests and get all applicants

 ```
 ./start.sh